davidjguru/davidjguru.github.io/_posts/2020-03-17-Thinking-about-drupal-migrations-examples.md

 #### Building the resources

-Now, we're going to create a new custom module for our Migrations:
+Now, we're going to create a new custom module for our first Migration:
 ```bash
 cd project/web/modules/custom
 mkdir migration_basic_module
 ```
 Then, the basic info.yml file with content:

 ```bash
 name: 'Migration Basic Module'
 type: module